 - Right next to the Xiaoling Museum, you will spot the biggest imperial tombs in China of the Ming and Qing Dynasty.
 UNESCO has listed it as a world cultural heritage site and the pathway that leads you here also consists of some of the oldest larger than life stone structures that represent the officers, emperor and his advisors.

 Fun Fact – These structures that you see next to me are of the officers.
 But how do you differentiate between a senior and junior officer??
 Simple, mustache equals senior officer, no mustache equals lower rank!!

 - Nanjing Museum is the second largest museum in entire China, so we would suggest keeping at least 4 hours for this, especially if you too love history like us.

 They take you all the way back to the pre-historic times and you will witness so many artefacts that were actually dug up way back from the Ming and the Qing Dynasty.
 Make sure to carry your passport here at the time of your visit if you are not a Chinese national.
 Since the rules state that all foreigners need to present their passports.

-You’ll witness so many offices, work spaces, meeting halls, private gardens and lake that were once used for meetings of international calibre by the President along with other diplomats from around the globe.
+You’ll witness so many offices, workspaces, meeting halls, private gardens and lake that were once used for meetings of international caliber by the President along with other diplomats from around the globe.

 Nanjing for us is rich in history, architecture, greenery, ancient dynasties and important landmarks of China.
 It’s existence in itself goes all the way back to 6,000 years of civilization.
 It has so much to offer and we left the city dreaming about going back during the winters someday, as the atmosphere changes completely.